KavitaMarar/KavitaMarar/README.md

 🎓 MCA graduate at Pune University
 💻 Passionate about Full-Stack Development (MERN)
-🌱 Learning Python, Django, and Data Analysis
-👯 Looking to collaborate on open-source projects & backend development 💬 Ask me about NestJS, TypeScript, and REST APIs
+💬 Ask me about NestJS, TypeScript, and REST APIs
 📫 Reach me at mararkavita@gmail.com or https://www.linkedin.com/in/kavita-marar
 ⚡ Fun fact: I love exploring new tech and debugging makes me happy 😄